You will owe a tax penalty. The penalty will increase over time:

 Yes.
 Exemptions are available for:

-Instructions on how to apply for an exemption from the individual mandate is available here.
+See the instructions on how to apply for an exemption from the individual mandate.

 MNsure determines qualifications based on the household Modified Adjusted Gross Income (MAGI).
 For most taxpayers, MAGI is the same as Adjusted Gross Income (AGI) which can be found on Line 4 on a Form 1040EZ, Line 21 on a Form 1040A, or Line 37 on a Form 1040.